Working in Sweden

 If you're planning on living in Sweden for over one year, you should be registered in the Swedish Population Register for tax purposes.
 This will supply you with an ID number that is used with employers, banks and other authorities in the country.

 If you are not a UK national, contact the Swedish embassy in the country where you are currently residing about how to obtain visas and work permits.
-If you are living in the UK, go to the Swedish Embassy.
+If you are living in the UK, go to the Embassy of Sweden.

 How do you become a permanent resident?

 EU nationals who can support themselves have automatic right of residence in Sweden.
 Following this once you've lived there for five years without a lengthy break you can receive permanent right of residence.
 A permanent residence certificate can be applied for from the Swedish Migration Board at that point.